Ghirensics/ghiro/docs/src/setup/index.rst

 ===========

 Ghiro is supposed to run on a *GNU/Linux* native system.
-For the purpose of this documentation, we chose **latest Ubuntu Server** as reference system for the commands examples, although Ghiro works on any GNU/Linux distribution
+For the purpose of this documentation, we choose **latest Ubuntu LTS Server** as reference system for the commands examples, although Ghiro works on any GNU/Linux distribution.
 Probably Ghiro could work on other systems like MacOSX but this is not tested and out of scope of this documentation.